ecoNect-Tech/EcoEye/README.md

 The EcoEye camera can not just be used for reasearch and development purposes, but also serves as a great tool to introduce students into ecology, programming and data analysis.

 ## Plant Boxes
-In a collaborative pilot project with Wahaha school, the ecoNect team developed a plant box, derived from the phenology use case setup described above, that facilitates the installation process and use caser planning.
+In a collaborative pilot project with Wahaha school, the ecoNect team developed a plant box, derived from the phenology use case setup described above, that facilitates the installation process and use case planning.
 It incoporates the most useful features that the EcoEye camera offers : embedded vision through either blob detection, image classification or object recognition, multi-sensor integration and automatic management, self-sustainability with solar power harvesting and the low-power sleep mode, and time-accurate device control.

 <p align="center">
   <img src="images/plant-box.png" width=400 />
 </p>

+Through the waterproof multi-pin plug, the EcoEye camera is connected to the 'Splitterbox' thats acts a multi-socket for ta solar panel, multiple I2C-protocol and analog sensors, and a controllable 3.3V or 5V device.
+The plant box setup features a 5W solar panel, that is largely enough to keep phenology applications, with wake-up intervals as often as every 15 minutes, running indefinitly.
+Two SHT40 temperature and humidity sensors probes are installed to measure soil and ambient environmental data, which can be automatically detected and read from by the EcoEye camera.
+Finally, a small water pump, used for watering the plants, can be activated based on the soil humidity measurements or at programmed times of the day.